wavhalkomal/KomalWavhal/README.md

-# KomalWavhal
 # Hi!
 I'm Komal Wavhal
-# A Technology Enthusiast.
+A Technology Enthusiast.
 I ♥ to Code & Make cool stuff.
-# A Software Developer who loves to learn and try new tools & technologies passionately
+A Software Developer who loves to learn and try new tools & technologies passionately

 # 💼 About Me